How do you pronounce your name?

 What kind of methods do you use to make your beer?

-Most of our standard offerings are open fermented in large stainless steel cubes, called IBC tanks.
+Most of our standard offerings are open fermented in large stainless steel cubes, called IBC's (Intermediate Bulk Containers).
 We pitch a large amount of lab and wild sourced yeast and bacteria, let the beer age for a few months, package, and let the bottles condition for a few months before releasing them.
 Most of our smaller releases will be barrel aged.
+Our specialty is making relatively fast aged wild beer, which tastes 4-5 months on average from grain to glass.
 We will also be utilizing a coolship to create spontaneously fermented beer.
-That should be on the market early 2018, if all goes well.

 What is wild beer?